Self-awareness: Non-human animals

 The red-spot technique, created by Gordon G. Gallup, studies self-awareness in primates.
 This technique places a red odorless spot on an anesthetized primate's forehead.
 The spot is placed on the forehead so it can only be seen through a mirror.
 Once the primate awakens, its independent movements toward the spot after it sees its reflection in a mirror are observed.

-David DeGrazia identifies three types of self-awareness which animals may share with humans.
+David DeGrazia identifies three types of self-awareness that animals may share with humans.
 Bodily self-awareness allows animals to understand that they are different from the rest of the environment.
 It explains why animals do not eat themselves.
-Bodily-awareness also includes proprioception and sensation.
+Bodily awareness also includes proprioception and sensation.
 Social self-awareness, seen in highly social animals, allows animals to interact with each other.
 Introspective self-awareness is how animals might sense feelings, desires, and beliefs.

 Apes

 Chimpanzees and other apes—extensively studied species—are most similar to humans, with the most convincing findings and straightforward evidence of self-awareness in animals.
-During the red-spot technique, after looking in the mirror, chimpanzees used their fingers to touch the red dot on their forehead and, after touching the red dot they would smell their fingertips.
+During the red-spot technique, after looking in the mirror, chimpanzees used their fingers to touch the red dot on their forehead and after touching the red dot, they would smell their fingertips.
 "Animals that can recognize themselves in mirrors can conceive of themselves," says Gallup.